Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees-Big-O.md

 ## Balanced Trees & Unbalanced Trees

-A tree is considered _balanced_ if the levels of any two leaves differ by at most 1.
+A tree is considered _balanced_ if the height difference between the left and right subtree is at most one and both subtrees are also balanced.
 In this way the nodes in the tree must be spread fairly evenly.

 This is an example of a balanced tree.